yigitaksoy/Wonderdam/README.md

 - I want to be able to delete user posts.
 - I want to be able to delete unwanted users from the blog.
 - I want to be able to manage add/edit/delete categories.
-- I want to find out how many posts are currently on the blog.
-- I want to find out how many categories are currently on the blog.
-- I want to find out how many users are currently registered on the blog.
+- I want to be able to see real-time information about the blog, such as current number of posts, users, and categories.

 ## Strategy